akumina/AkuminaDev/docs/AK-Headless.md

 ## Prerequisites

-**System Requirement**: VS2019 or greater with .NET CORE 3.1 Infrastructure Requirement: An Akumina site must be already setup in SharePoint, using Azure Active Directory.
+**System Requirements**: VS2019 or greater with .NET CORE 3.1

+**Infrastructure Requirements**: An Akumina site must be already setup in SharePoint, using Azure Active Directory.
 For best results with a quickstart, a foundation site should be used.
 For more information please see Installation Guides at https://community.akumina.com/kbtopic/installation-guides/

+**Sharepoint Requirements** Sharepoint must be a standalone site (Headless does not support central/delivery architecture)

 ## Setting up a headless Dev environment